 Features of the city of Fort Lauderdale in Florida

-Resort History Fort Lauderdale Florida
+History of Fort Lauderdale Florida Resort

-Main attractions of Fort Lauderdale
+Top attractions in Fort Lauderdale

-- Museum-mansion Stranahan House.
-One of the oldest buildings, with which, one can say, became urban history.
+- The Stranahan House Museum-Mansion is one of the oldest buildings with which, one might say, the history of the city began.
 The museum exhibits antique furniture and about 2,000 paintings.